 If I ever discuss weight loss with a patient it is because they are in the overweight or obese weight range and even a small amount of slow sustainable weight loss (even 5 to 10%) could improve their fertility chances in polycystic ovarian syndrome or improve their fatty liver disease or reduce their blood pressure.
 The discussion never, ever, revolves around appearance.
 When I have the tough talk with women it’s to inspire them to change their health outcomes, not to destroy them so they walk out of my room ruminating on the negative seed I’ve planted.
 Plus, I hope we agree I am qualified to talk about weight loss – this is part my job.
 It certainly isn’t in the publicist’s job description.

 It is time to look at women for who we are, not how we look.
 This particular publicist should have judged me on my credentials, my ability to communicate, my manner, my social presence (or lack thereof!), anything, but my weight.
 The media should be filled with women who look like the majority so that we feel validated.
 Give us something real to aspire towards.
 Make us feel proud and validated when we flick through our magazines or turn the TV on.
 Show us women with stretch marks on their belly post the birth of their child.
 Show us women who don’t have a flat stomach in a pencil skirt.
 In essence, show me normal women like me.
 And don’t tell me to change.

-To the publicist who made the comment to me –I am “good” enough mate (to use your own word back at you) – and my weight, dress size and appearance has f-all to do with it (I apologise for using a modified expletive but this really called for it).
+To the publicist who made the comment to me –I am “good” enough mate (to use your own word back at you) – and my weight, dress size and appearance has nothing to do with it.